Ordisoftware/Hebrew-Letters/README.md

 #### Future improvements

-- Fix the UndoRedoTextBox.
+- Fix advanced undo/redo.
 - Optimize comboboxes creation.

 #### 2020.07.__ - Version 4.2

-- Add context menu on letters buttons to insert a letter or open its parameters.
+- Add context menu for buttons of letters to insert a letter or open its parameters.
 - Fix changing language not done on preference panel until next launch when analyse panel is current.
-- Remove UndoRedoTextBox due to a problem with an undo/redo case that requires a complete rewrite to have cursor not misplaced.
+- Remove advanced undo/redo due to a problem that requires a complete rewrite to have the cursor not misplaced in certain cases.

 #### 2020.04.23 - Version 4.1